caverac/insurance-fraud-detection/packages/docs/docs/getting-started/installation.md

 1. Creates a virtual environment and installs all Python dependencies via `uv sync`
 2. Installs pre-commit hooks for code quality
-3. Installs Node.js dependencies (including local aws-cdk) via `yarn install`
+3. Installs Node.js dependencies for CDK in `packages/infra`

 ## Manual Installation